On the geometric fixed-points of real topological cyclic homology: TCR of spherical monoid-rings

 \subsection{TCR of spherical monoid-rings and assembly}

-Let $M$ be a topological monoid with anti-involution, that is a map of monoids $w\colon M^{op}\to M$ such that $w^2=\id$ (e.g. $M$ is a group and $w$ is inversion), endowed with its $\Z/2$-equivariant homotopy type.
-The $\Z/2$-equivariant suspension spectrum
+Let $M$ be a topological monoid with anti-involution, that is a map of monoids $w\colon M^{op}\to M$ such that $w^2=\id$ (e.g. $M$ is a group and $w$ is inversion).
+The $\Z/2$-equivariant suspension spectrum of the underlying $\Z/2$-equivariant space

 is then a ring spectrum with anti-involution, where the multiplication is inherited from the multiplication of $M$.
 We recall that, since $\mathbb{S}$ is the monoidal unit of the tensor product of spectra, there is an equivalence of $O(2)$-spectra